crcdng/livecoding_materials/tidal_setup.md

 Finally, install the TidalCycles VSCode Extension https://marketplace.visualstudio.com/items?itemName=tidalcycles.vscode-tidalcycles

 In the VSCode Extension settings, enter the full path to the TidalCycles  settings file named `BootTidal.hs` into the field "Tidalcycles: Boot Tidal Path".
-To locate this file, open a Terminal and run
+To locate this file, open a Terminal (Cmd window) and run

 ```
-find ~+ .
-2>/dev/null -name BootTidal.hs -print
+where -r C: BootTidal.hs
 ```

+assuming TidalCycles was installed on drive C:.

 ### Testing the Setup